 Despite numerous petitions over the years to revise this standard, there has been no action on the part of NHTSA.
 The seatback strength in most vehicles needs to increase six-fold to provide a reasonable degree of safety to vehicle occupants in the event of a crash.

 The National Highway Traffic Safety Administration (NHTSA) received 390 complaints regarding seatback failure in one year resulting in 112 injuries and one death.
 Many of these injuries could have been prevented had the auto manufacturer designed and manufactured these seatbacks using technology that has been available for decades now.

 There are several vehicle models in which seatback failure is a routine occurrence and automakers are aware of these serious defects:

-- Virtually every front seat produced by General Motors Corporation from 1970 to the mid 1990's was designed to collapse rearward in an impact in which there was a speed change of 15 mph or greater.
-According to documents obtained by CBS for its series on seats collapsing in rear-end collision in 1992, GM attorneys advised top executives that there standard seats could no longer be defended.
+- Virtually every front seat produced by General Motors Corporation from 1970 to the mid-1990s was designed to collapse rearward in an impact in which there was a speed change of 15 mph or greater.
+According to documents obtained by CBS for its series on seats collapsing in rear-end collisions in 1992, GM attorneys advised top executives that their standard seats could no longer be defended.

 - GM knew, as early as 1966, that seat strength is directly related to occupant safety in a rear-impact collision.
 They have known that the occupant’s survival depends largely upon a front seat structure that holds the passenger in an upright position, and yet, they have not upgraded their seats.
 A leading GM engineer, David C. Viano, in a 1994 internal GM study, projected that 376 to 470 lives could be saved each year and estimated that improvements would prevent 1,000 serious injuries each year in rear-end collisions if the company strengthened its seat backs.